leonmak/AngularFundamentalsFiles/DemoApp/Angular-notes.md

 }
 ```

-### Simulating request from a db with local json files
+### Simulating request to server-side db with local json files
 the url above has id of 1

 ```js